Gentoo Linux

 Gentoo Linux (pronounced /ˈdʒɛntuː/ JEN-too) is a Linux distribution built using the Portage package management system.
 Unlike a binary software distribution, the source code is compiled locally according to the user's preferences and is often optimized for the specific type of computer.
 Precompiled binaries are available for some packages.

-Gentoo Linux was named after the gentoo penguin, the fastest swimming species of penguin.
-The name was chosen to reflect the potential speed improvements of machine-specific optimization, which is a major feature of Gentoo.
+Gentoo runs on a wide variety of processor architectures.

 Gentoo package management is designed to be modular, portable, easy to maintain, and flexible.
-Gentoo describes itself as a meta-distribution because of its adaptability, in that the majority of users have configurations and sets of installed programs which are unique to the system and the applications they use.
+Gentoo describes itself as a meta-distribution because of its adaptability, in that the majority of its users have configurations and sets of installed programs which are unique to the system and the applications they use.

+Gentoo Linux is named after the gentoo penguin, the fastest swimming species of penguin.
+The name was chosen to reflect the potential speed improvements of machine-specific optimizing, which is a major feature of Gentoo.

 History

 Gentoo Linux was initially created by Daniel Robbins as the Enoch Linux distribution.
-The goal was to create a distribution without precompiled binaries that was tuned to the hardware and only included required programs.
-At least one version of Enoch was distributed: version 0.75, in December 1999.
+Its design philosophy was that of precompiled binaries which were tuned to the hardware and that only included required programs.
+At least one version of Enoch was distributed under that name: version 0.75, in December 1999.
+An older release labeled "Enoch 0.5" can be found on the CD accompanying the August 1999 edition of the Danish computer magazine Alt om Data.

 Daniel Robbins and the other contributors experimented with a fork of GCC known as EGCS, developed by Cygnus Solutions.
-At this point, "Enoch" was renamed "Gentoo" Linux (the gentoo species is the fastest-swimming penguin).
-The modifications to EGCS eventually became part of the official GCC (version 2.95), and other Linux distributions experienced similar speed increases.
+It was at this point that "Enoch" was renamed "Gentoo" Linux.
+The modifications to EGCS eventually became part of the official GCC (version 2.95); Gentoo and other Linux distros benefited from similar speed increases.

 After problems with a bug on his own system, Robbins halted Gentoo development and switched to FreeBSD for several months, later saying, "I decided to add several FreeBSD features to make our autobuild system (now called Portage) a true next-generation ports system."

 Gentoo Linux 1.0 was released on March 31, 2002.
 In 2004, Robbins set up the non-profit Gentoo Foundation, transferred all copyrights and trademarks to it, and stepped down as chief architect of the project.

 The current board of trustees is composed of five members who were announced (following an election) on March 2, 2008.
-There is also a seven-member Gentoo Council that oversees the technical issues and policies of Gentoo.
+The seven-member Gentoo Council oversees related technical issues and policies.
 The Gentoo Council members are elected annually, for a period of one year, by the active Gentoo developers.
 When a member of the Council retires, the successor is voted into place by the existing Council members.

 The Gentoo Foundation is a domestic non-profit corporation, registered in the State of New Mexico.
 In late 2007, the Foundation's charter was revoked, but by May 2008 the State of New Mexico declared that the Gentoo Foundation, Inc. had returned to good standing and was free to do business.

+The creator of Gentoo, Daniel Robbins, left the project in both 2004 and 2007 due to conflicts with other developers.